aubonih/Cybersecurity-Bootcamp-Project-2-Red-vs-Blue/README.md

 This project will apply the knowledge and use of the following skills and tools:

--Penetration testing with kali Linux.
+- Penetration testing with kali Linux.
--Log and incident analysis with Kibana.
+- Log and incident analysis with Kibana.
--System hardening and configuration.
+- System hardening and configuration.
-Reporting, documentation, and communication.
+- Reporting, documentation, and communication.

 The technical skills of this project were performed in a lab environment located in Windows Azure Lab Services.

 # Red Team